All vaccines

 Dosing & timing

-A single lifetime adult IPV booster for travellers to at-risk countries.
-For some destinations, the booster must be received 4 weeks to 12 months before departure and documented on an International Certificate of Vaccination.
+For some destinations, the booster must be received between 4 weeks and 12 months before departure and recorded on an International Certificate of Vaccination.

 Who should consider it